Why the automation story needs a second chapter

 Chapter 01 of 03

 Skip chapter introThe AI apocalypse you've been reading about — model hallucinations, data breaches, AI systems going rogue — those are real concerns.
-But they're not the ones that will quietly destroy a non-profit's financial integrity over the course of a year.
+But they are not what quietly destroys a non-profit's financial integrity over the course of a year.

 Here's the one that will: an agent that posts a $50,000 restricted grant as unrestricted revenue because nobody built the accounting rules into it.

 I've been doing non-profit finance for 20 years.
-I've audited organizations.
+I've audited organisations.
 I've cleaned up messes that took years to create and quarters to unravel.
-And I can tell you with certainty: the most dangerous financial error isn't the dramatic one.
-It's the quiet one.
+And I can tell you with certainty: the most dangerous financial error is the quiet one.

 The quiet errors that compound into audit findings and funder disputes: